Python-World/python-mini-projects/projects/Find_imdb_rating/README.md

 ### Prerequisites
 <!--Remove the below lines and add yours -->
-This program uses and external dependency of 'BeautifulSoup' (for web scraping), 'requests' (for fetching content of the webpage), 'pandas' (to make csv), 'os' (to get data from directory).
+This program uses and external dependency of 'BeautifulSoup' (for web scraping), 'requests' (for fetching content of the webpage), 'pandas' (to make the csv file), 'os' (to get data from directory). <br>
 These libraries can be installed easily by using the following command: pip install -r requirements.txt

 ### How to run the script
 <!--Remove the below lines and add yours -->
--> Install the requirements.
+-> Install the requirements. <br>
--> Inside the find_IMDb_rating.py, update the directory path.
+-> Inside the find_IMDb_rating.py, update the directory path. <br>
--> Type the following command: python find_IMDb_rating.py -> A csv file with rating will be created in the same directory as the python file.
+-> Type the following command: python find_IMDb_rating.py <br>
+-> A csv file with rating will be created in the same directory as the python file. <br>

 ### Screenshot/GIF showing the sample use of the script
 <!--Remove the below lines and add yours -->